Jean Swanson: Awards and recognition

 In 2016, she was inducted into the Order of Canada, Canada's highest civilian honour, with the grade of member.
 Swanson was also the recipient of the 2007 Carleton University Kroeger College Award for Citizenship and Community Affairs, an award recognizing "creativity, persistence, and overall leadership in demonstrating the value of a locally based initiative."
 Swanson was chosen for the award "for her tireless work against poverty in Canada.
 (She) is a private individual living in Vancouver who the jury concluded best represented the qualities of commitment, leadership, and community ties."

-In 2021, she was the subject of Teresa Alfield's short documentary film Jean Swanson: We Need a New Map.
+In 2021, she was the subject of Teresa Alfeld's short documentary film Jean Swanson: We Need a New Map.